sahildshah1/minimal-mistakes/_pages/research.md

 loci contribute to disease or (1b) seeking to understand the pathways that contribute to disease.

-To read more about how the computational biology field is organized, see [here](https://paperpile.com/shared/q7O3ca)
+To read more about how the field of computational biology is organized, see [here](https://paperpile.com/shared/q7O3ca)

 **The goal of our work in my thesis is (1b) to discover molecular mechanisms by